-All but one are advanced gas-cooled reactors build over the 1960s–80s, and scheduled to be retired over 2022–30.
-The exception is Sizewell B, the UK’s only pressurised water reactor (PWR), which began operations in 1995 and is scheduled for decommissioning in 2035.
+The other nuclear power station is Sizewell B, the UK’s only pressurised water reactor (PWR).
+Sizewell B began operations in 1995 and is scheduled for decommissioning in 2035.

 Four reactor designs have been or are being formally considered for UK new build: the Framatome EPR (originally the Areva European Pressurised Reactor), Westinghouse’s AP1000, Hitachi-GE’s Advanced Boiling Water Reactor (ABWR), and the Chinese Hualong HPR1000.

 Both the EPR and AP1000 are generation III+ PWRs, offering a range of safety, economic and operational improvements over previous designs.